quat1024/super-decaying-simulator-2022/README.md

   * Every player will earn the advancements at the same time, and a player logging in after a mana goal has been reached will immediately earn the advancement.
 * Advancement criterions are checked every 5 seconds, to avoid bogging down the server too much.
 This is configurable.

+A worked example datapack is in the `example_datapack` folder of this repo.

 The criterion is named `super-decaying-simulator-2022:generated_mana` (note dashes vs. underscore).
 Its conditions:

 * `flower` - optional string